yuxshao/learn-gamedev/Introduction to Game Development.md

 ### 1.2.2 The Update Method
 Most games involve entities, like players, enemies, or powerups, interacting with each other.
 To capture this, game engines typically divide game logic into packages called *objects*, each of which, in each step of the game universe, has its own behavior.

 Depending on the game you want to make, the variety of programming, math, and physics concepts you might need to incorporate are endless, from pathfinding to gravity to finite state machines.
 The two key concepts that games use, though, are the *game loop* and *update method*.
-Try to keep these two ideas in the back of your mind as we see how Game Maker games are structured following this system.
+It's not that important to know exactly what they mean at this point, but try to keep these two ideas in the back of your mind as we see how Game Maker games are structured following this system.

 <a href="#top" class="top" id="MVP">Top</a>